 But hey, Eddy Furlong was in his adolescent prime here, and he sounds pretty cool giving Arnold Schwarzenegger the lowdown on idiomatic English.
 He’d probably swear at me for correcting his grammar.

-Americans like to say “no problemo” just to mess around, but they are probably not aware that they have butchered Spanish even with these two seemingly innocent words.
+Americans like to say “no problemo” just to mess around, but they are probably not aware that they have butchered the Spanish.
 This is not to get judgmental about it; but rather, just to show that even very light use of another language can be fraught!

 Comment below: